simpeg.regularization.PGIsmallness#

 True

-, use the L2-approximation evaluation of the smallness term by assuming physical property values of different types are uncorrelated.- approx_hessianbool
+, use the L2-approximation evaluation of the smallness term by assuming the physical property distributions of each geologic units are distinct- approx_hessianbool

 Approximate the Hessian of the regularization function.